MKFirmware/MK4duo/README.md

 ## Quick Information

 The new features are:
-* A single Firmware for all types of printers; Cartesian, Delta, MORGAN SCARA, MAKERARM SCARA, CoreXY, CoreXZ & CoreYZ and their reverse.
+* A single Firmware for all types of printers; Cartesian, Delta, CoreXY, CoreXZ & CoreYZ and their reverse.
 * The possibility of having only one hotend independently from the extruders that you have.
 * The addition of the 6th extruder.
 * Management Color Mixing Extruder